FAQ's About Stoneridge POA Liens

-A lien is a legal document that is filed by the Association that is attached to the property deed that is on file at the Travis County Clerks Office, which acknowledges that legal debt obligations are in arrears on the property.
+A lien is a legal document that is filed by the Association.
+It is attached to the property deed that is on file at the Travis County Clerks Office, and acknowledges that legal debt obligations are in arrears on the property.

 Why does the Association have to file a lien?

-A lien is placed on a property in order to protect the Association from a failure of a property owner to pay their monthly dues assessment that was agreed upon when the property was purchased.
-A lien is placed on a property only after all other methods to recover dues or fines owed have been attempted.
-Unfortunately this is the only legal option the Association has in order to enforce the dues and fine assessments.
+A lien is placed on a property to protect the Association from a failure of a property owner to pay their assessment ("dues"), fees, or fines.
+A lien is placed on a property only after all other methods to recover amounts owed have been attempted.
+Unfortunately this is the only legal option the Association has to enforce the dues and fine assessments.

 What does a lien on the property mean to me?

-The property with a lien cannot be sold, transferred, or refinanced without first satisfying the removal of the lien by payment of all dues in arrear and associated attorney fees.
-Payment of all dues assessments, along with associated legal fees incurred by the Association must be made prior to removal of the lien.
-After payment has been received, a letter requesting removal of the lien must be made to the Association, in order to process the removal of the lien.
+The property with a lien cannot be sold, transferred, or refinanced without first satisfying the debt and removal of the lien by payment of all amounts in arrear, costs, and associated attorney fees.
+Payment of all outstanding amounts, along with associated legal fees incurred by the Association must be made prior to removal of the lien.
+After payment has been received, a letter requesting removal of the lien must be made to the Association to process the removal of the lien.